-But–believe it or not–my friends aren’t the biggest oatmeal fans.
+But my friends aren’t the biggest banana fans.
 So I decided to try something new on them.
 A few months ago, I’d pulled a recipe for apple crisp out of People magazine.
 It caught my eye due to its simplicity.
 I very loosely used this apple-crisp recipe as a guide for yesterday’s breakfast: peach breakfast bake.
 My friends loved it… when they finally woke up!

 Peach Breakfast Bake

-- 1/4 tsp salt (use only 1/8 tsp if using salted buttery spread)
+- 1/2 tsp salt (decrease to 1/4 tsp if using salted butter spread)

 - optional yogurt or nondairy creamer for serving